smitpi/PSToolKit/docs/docs/Update-MyModulesFromGitHub.md

 ```

 ### -AllUsers
-Will update to the AllUsers Scope
+Will update to the AllUsers Scope.

 ```yaml
 Type: SwitchParameter